-Figure 5 Registration Interface example flows.
+Figure 5 Device Discovery & Registration Interface example flows.

 Registration

-Registration is performed when a Client sends a regiser operation to the Server.
-After the LWM2M Device is turned on and bootstrap procedure has completed, The Client MUST perform registration to the Server of which the Client has a Server Object Instance.
-The registration includes the Endpoint Client Name (which MUST be unique on that Server) along with optional Lifetime, SMS Binding Support parameters, LWM2M Verrsion parameters, and the list of Objects that the Client supports and available Object Instances.
-Upon receiving a registration messge from the client the server records the IP address and port from the registration message for all interactions with that client.
-If the IP address or the port changes the client must send a registration update to the server.
-Table 3 describes the behaviour of a Client and Server when different modes are enabled (SMS or Queue Mode).
-The Client SHOULD register with the modes indicated by the Binding Preference resource of the LWM2M Server Object.
+Registration is performed when a LWM2M Client sends a “Register” logical operation to the LWM2M Server.
+After the LWM2M Device is turned on and the bootstrap procedure has been completed, the LWM2M Client MUST perform a “Register” logical operation to each LWM2M Server that the LWM2M Client has a Server Object Instance.
+Table 3 describes the parameters used for the “Register” logical operation.

+The “Register” logical operation includes the Endpoint Client Name parameter along with other parameters listed in Table 3.
+The “Register” logical operation MUST include a value for the Endpoint Client Name parameter that is unique on that LWM2M Server.

+Upon receiving a ”Register” logical operation from the LWM2M Client, the LWM2M Server records the IP address and port from the IP packet of the registration message and uses this information for all future interactions with that LWM2M Client.

+If the LWM2M Client sends a “Register” logical operation to the LWM2M Server even though the LWM2M Server has registration information of the LWM2M Client, the LWM2M Server removes the existing registration information and performs the new ”Register” logical operation.
+This situation happens when the LWM2M Client forgets the state of the LWM2M Server (e.g., factory reset).